lingrino/infra-personal/terraform/modules/aws/terraform-remote-state/README.md

 requires ecryption, requires `bucket-owner-full-control`, and writes access logs to a second created bucket.

-Note that we do not create a DynamoDB Lock Table in this module because we instead create the lock table in our `account-base` module.
+Note that by default we do not create a DynamoDB Lock Table in this module because you should instead create the lock table in every account that you will be running terraform in.
+If you are only using one AWS account you can set `var.create_lock_table` to `true`.

 ## Usage